 The recent article by the Chosun Daily on the Global Peace Foundation’s work in Kenya commended the impact of the Character and Creativity Initiative (CCI) in Kenyan schools.

-The following is the presentation that Tony Devine gave at the Global Peace Convention 2012 on the specific projects that CCI has sparked in schools around Kenya.
+The following is the presentation that Tony Devine gave at the Global Peace Convention 2012 held at the Carter Presidential Center on the specific projects that CCI has sparked in schools around Kenya.
 Some have even garnered recognition from the UN.
 LeadIn, the lead organization for CCI also has pilot programs in the United States and Ireland.

 by: Tony Devine

 Good morning everyone.
 It is a pleasure to be with all of you today.

 Stephen Covey who wrote The 7 Habits of Highly Effective People always said, “Keep the end in mind,” So in the world of education, what are employers of the 21st century looking for?
 Two recent reports, have come out called Job Outlook 2012, by the Association of Colleges and Employers, and Are They Really Ready to Work by the Conference Board and the Partnership for the 21st Century Skills.